nnsun/camlization/README.md

 You can play the game again by running `make play`.

 Note: Please maximize your terminal window or enter full-screen mode before running the game.
 The GUI will resize according to terminal window size and font size.

+## Gameplay

+Overall, gameplay is very similar to that of Civilization V. Each player starts out with a worker, which should be used to found a city.
+Cities can then be used to build military units that are used to attack and defend against other civilizations.
+Cities generate some amount of science per turn, which can then be used to research technoologies.
+These technologies can unlock more advanced units such as the fearsome Swordsman or Horseman.
+Some, such as Agriculture or Mining, can also reveal resources such as Wheat or Gems on the map, which give improved tile yields.
+Tile yields can furthermore be improved with improvements such as Farms, Mines, Fishing Boats, and Pastures, which can be built by Workers or Work Boats.